Course

 You can learn more about storage in the official Microsoft documentation.

-A common question performed during interviews is to explain the main properties and use cases for a given service of the Azure platform.
+A common question asked during interviews is to explain the main properties and use cases for a given service of the Azure platform.
 A good example of this type of question is the following.

 7. Explain Azure Blob Storage and its use cases.